-- Assist local governments in the development of local bicycle and pedestrian network facilities and plan using bikeability and walkability audits. - Participate in the KYTC Strategic Safety Plan implementation. - Revise and update the statewide bike tour system and associated maps. - Review and update the Kentucky Bicycle and Pedestrian Plan.
-Review and revise the Kentucky Pedestrian and Bicycle Travel Policy, as needed.
+- Assist local governments in the development of local bicycle and pedestrian network facilities and plan using bikeability and walkability audits. - Participate in the KYTC Strategic Safety Plan implementation.
+Pedestrian is now a separate section. - Participate in FHWA Pedestrian Fatality Focus Study for Louisville and Kentucky. - Revise and update the USBR and statewide bike tours system.
+Changes to the USBR system include the submittal to AASHTO for approval. - Review, revise and update the Kentucky Bicycle and Pedestrian Plan and the Kentucky Pedestrian and Bicycle Travel Policy, as needed.